Microneedling

 Maintenance Every 3 – 6 months

-• Wash hair once to twice weekly with Tricology intensive hair loss shampoo.
-(Use massaging movements)
+- Wash hair once to twice weekly with Tricology intensive hair loss shampoo.
+(Use massaging movements) Anti-hair loss shampoo with dermo-compatible ph., gentle and non-irritating.

 Its scalp revitalizing action combats androgenetic alopecia in both men and women, slowing down and attenuating its progress.
 Its complex formulation promotes blood circulation to facilitate the delivery of nutrients, stimulates hair follicles and hydrates the hair.